GAMINGNOOBdev/baranium/README.md

 Some of them may compile, some of them may not.

 ## Building
-1. Open a command line at the root of the reporitory, create a `build` directory and change into that directory using
+1. Open a command line at the root of the repository, create a `build` directory and change into that directory using
 ```bash
 mkdir build
 cd build